In the previous post Had georeferenced An image containing contour lines, now we want to convert them to contours of Civil 3D.

 The main curves for each 1.00 and the secondary curves for each 0.25.

 And there it is.
-It is clear that the extremes there is treatment to be done, because the program tries to close the Boundary Assuming there is no continuity with another sheet.
-We'll see if in another post we compare it with Google Earth data and we promote the tourist destination of friends Pipiles.
+It is clear that the extremes there is treatment to do, because the program tries to close the Boundary assuming there is no continuity with another sheet.
+We'll see if in another post we compare it with Google Earth data and promote the tourist destination of friends Pipiles.